palomachain/paloma/docs/Gravity-Bridge-Tax.md

-# Gravity Bridge Tax
+# Skyway Bridge Tax

-All outbound transactions from the bridge to the target EVM and other chains pay a tax on the gravity bridge.
+All outbound transactions from the bridge to the target EVM and other chains pay a tax on the skyway bridge.
 This tax is added to the cost of the transfer.
 A governance vote is needed to define the tax rate, as well as a list of tokens and addresses that are exempt from the bridge tax.